jlinder/algorithm-study/README.txt

 I.    PROJECT SUMMARY

-      This is the Algorithm Study project, a project to provide sample implementations of a large array of algorithms and data strucutres in a variety of languages.
+      This is the Algorithm Study project, a project to provide sample implementations of a large array of algorithms and data structures in a variety of languages.
 Each implementation is accompanied by a discussion of the big O run time and memory limits.
 Some implementations include discussion of how the algorithm / data structure is commonly used and